Repair of a perforated ear drum

-Tympanoplasty is an operation used to repair a hole or tear in the eardrum (tympanic membrane).
+Tympanoplasty is the operation to repair a hole in the eardrum (tympanic membrane).

 How do you perform a tympanoplasty?

-The operation involves placing a graft under the hole or tear to provide a scaffold for the edges of the perforation to heal over.
-The graft material is usually taken from beneath the skin behind the ear - an area called the temporalis fascia.
+The operation involves placing a graft under the perforation which provides a scaffold for the edges of the perforation to heal over.
+The cells of the ear drum migrate.
+The graft material is a thin sheet, usually taken from beneath the skin behind the ear - an area called the temporalis fascia.

 A flap of ear canal skin is elevated with the tympanic membrane to allow access to the middle ear (T4).

 The graft is then placed under the tympanic membrane, covering the perforation.
-This acts as a scaffold allowing the edges of the perforation to heal over (T5, T6).
+This acts as a scaffold allowing the edges of the perforation to migrate over the graft (T5, T6).

-Once the graft is in place, the ear is packed with a dressing (T7).
+Once the graft is in place, the ear is packed with a resorbable dressing (T7).